 Black Cow makes all their treats fresh on-site daily.
 And it is not just ice cream.
 They serve just about every sweet dessert you can think of even homemade apple pie and coconut macaroons!
 Although a cool ice cream treat in a delicious chocolate dipped waffle cone is the ultimate indulgence on a hot Sedona summer afternoon.
 As soon as you get a whiff while strolling around Uptown, there is no way you are getting by without stopping in!

 A dozen or so flavors are available although I recommend a true Southwestern specialty: the Prickly Pear.
-The ice cream is so creamy and delicious, an not overly sweet.
+The ice cream is so creamy and delicious, and thankfully, not overly sweet.
 The ice cream is made using a high amount of butterfat, which creates the great consistency.

 And if you are hungry for a little lunch, The Black Cow is known to serve the best hot dogs in town (Hebrew National in a French Baguette).
+As I avoid meat, I have no opinion on the matter.
 They also offer a few other sandwiches which are made using local ingredients and high quality Boar's Head meats and cheeses.

-Service was good, although the long wait is a little irritating, especially if you come in starving after a hard hike!
+Service was good, although the long wait is a little irritating, especially if you come in worn down after a hard hike!

-Black Cow typically has a long line during the summer season.
-It's worth the wait for real ice cream as opposed to a standard Dairy Queen or Coldstone.
+The Black Cow typically has a long line during the summer season.
+It's worth the wait for a really good homemade ice cream treat as opposed to a standard Dairy Queen or Coldstone experience.

 The seating area is pretty small, and thus, it's better to find a seat around Uptown or simply stroll around and enjoy the fabulous red rock views.